Gorilla (song): Background and concept

 Mars had been filming the music video for "Gorilla" as he announced on his Twitter account, on October 2, 2013.
 He said "Sorry i've been M.I.A, I was shooting a music video. #WinkWink #FRIKIKIKIKI #BangBang Wait till you see this".
 It was directed by Mars and regular collaborator Cameron Duddy.
 On October 10, 2013 it was announced on Bruno Mars's official website, leading up to the release of the video, the unveil of teasers every day via his Instagram account.
 The teasers included a car parked in front of a strip club, a reptile, and an angry boss played by Luis Guzmán.
 Duddy along with Mars sought to create "more than a standard strip-club video" by researching and going into strip clubs to appreciate the architecture of the local.
-Nevertheless, the search for the ideal strip club was fruitless, so Mars and Duddy decided to build one: "a joint that seemed like it was lifted straight out of Havana, dark and sweaty and seemingly untouched by time.
+Nevertheless, the search for the ideal strip club was fruitless, so Mars and Duddy decided to build one: "a joint that seemed like it was lifted straight out of Havana, dark and sweaty and seemingly untouched by time."
 They painted the walls themselves, and went back and forth on just what color neon they should use".

-When the time came to cast someone to play a stripper, the only name was Freida Pinto's one.
+When the time came to cast someone to play a stripper, the only name was Freida Pinto.
 However, Duddy had some doubts her choice, since he considered her "safe".
 To this, Mars replied "it's important to use someone who hasn't been seen in this light before".
-All in all, Duddy confessed that he trusted Mars instincts regarding Pinto's choice for the role.
+Duddy confessed that he trusted Mars instincts regarding Pinto's choice for the role.
 Duddy explained that some scenes recorded for the video were dangerous.
 Pinto could have harmed herself in the scene where "she sheds her clothes among a sea of sparks", as well as Mars's guitar player "He got dangerously close to having his head burned".
 Muriel Villera starts as one of the jealous strippers.
-The official music video was set to premiere on October 14, 2013.
+The music video was set to premiere on October 14, 2013.
 Nevertheless, its release was delayed one day by Mars himself stating "I want it to be the best it can be.
 With that being said, I need one more day".
-The video, finally arrived on October 15, 2013 exclusively via Facebook.
+The video, arrived on October 15, 2013 exclusively on Facebook.